 Autism is described as a spectrum condition.
 This means that while people with autism share certain characteristics, everyone will have different needs and preferences.

 Autistic Spectrum Diagnosis by the NHS

-NHS Solihull Clinical Commissioning Group is responsible for funding and commissioning the diagnosis of autism.
+Birmingham and Solihull ICS is responsible for funding and commissioning the diagnosis of autism.
 Solihull has two diagnosis pathways, one for children and young people and one for adults.

 GP’s are responsible for referring adults for an autism assessment to determine a diagnosis.
 There are two levels of assessment, standard and complex, your GP will select the level required based on the impact autism is having on your life.

 After referral from your GP, an assessment will be arranged with a qualified health professional, such as:

 NHS provides a lot of information on diagnosing autism spectrum disorder and what happens next.

 Birmingham and Solihull All Age Autism Support Services

 The aim of this service is to provide a reliable and accessible point of contact for autistic people/persons, their parents, families and unpaid carers.

 Visit the All Age Autism Support Services website to use the service directory which connects with local statutory, third sector, private/independent organisations that support autistic people/persons.